Resilient Community Assets

 Heat Wave Template

 The Heat Wave templates reflect the latest state government legislation and best-practice in this area.
-The template has been completed and are being distributed to participating Councils.
+The template has been completed and have been distributed to participating Councils.

 It is expected that this template will form a consistent approach to the development of local government responses to Heat Wave planning.